 You can expect to see your home’s design approximately eight weeks after your initial design meeting.
 While our goal is to design you the perfect home based on our discussion during the initial design meeting, you may find some adjustments and tweaks that you would like incorporated into the design.
 We are happy to make those revisions for you and ask that you please allow a few weeks for each set of revisions.
 In addition, if your property belongs to a homeowner’s association with an architectural review board, please add a few more weeks to the timeline to obtain approval from them of the home design.
 Learn more about our design process now.

 During your pre-construction phase, detailed construction drawings are completed for your home.
 These drawings are critical to securing a builder.
-If you already have a contractor selected for building your home, they will use the drawings to estimate the cost of building your home.
+If you already have a contractor selected for building your home, they will use the drawings to estimate the cost of constructing your home in 2020.
 If you do not have a builder, you can use the construction drawings to solicit bids and select a qualified builder to construct your home.

 Upon completion, your construction drawings are sent to a third-party engineer licensed for your build location for review sand stamp.
 S/he also ensures your home’s specifications meet local building codes.
 This process typically takes several weeks.
 Further, any change to the design during this phase must be drawn into the construction documents–and again reviewed by the engineer.
 It’s a sequence of events that exponentially extends the time it takes to receive stamped drawings.